-PAWS- post acute withdrawal syndrome, is still not well known to addicts and alcoholics in recovery.
-Coincidentally, the “chip” dates of recovery, 30, 60, 90 days and six months are when PAWS tends to rear its head and cause heart ache for those in recovery.
+PAWS- post-acute withdrawal syndrome is still not well known to addicts and alcoholics in recovery.
+Coincidentally, the “chip” dates of recovery, 30, 60, 90 days, and six months are when PAWS tends to rear its head and cause heart ache for those in recovery.
 Long term treatment is the best solution to addiction because it gives those in recovery a safe and secure place to navigate PAWS and continue through treatment remaining sober.

 Symptoms Of PAWS

 After finally finding some stability, PAWS can feel like being thrown back onto the roller coaster ride of early addiction.
-Symptoms of PAWS tends to pass in a short amount of time.
+Symptoms of PAWS tend to pass in a short amount of time.
 Once these symptoms start to show up, equip yourself to handle or treat them, remembering that this too shall pass.
-Soon you will go back to feeling like normal.
+Soon you will go back to feeling normal.
 Symptoms can include:

 - Shifting moods or feeling uncontrollable mood swings

-- High anxiety, feeling anxious, worrying about trivial matters
+- High anxiety, feeling anxious, worrying about trivial matters.

 - Being highly irritable and discontent

-- Feeling exhausted with low energy and low motivation
+- Feeling exhausted with low energy and low motivation.

 - Difficulties concentrating, participating in therapy, and digesting new information